 I’m not sure what it is about 40, but since I’m closer every year to that I can take a guess.
 Life has been lived.
 College career goals have either been realized or moved on from.
 Most have been married long enough to realize it is the thing that reveals much of our selfishness followed closely by children which will inform the rest of our selfish tendencies along with impatience and fear.

 Each book has a beautiful story of personal struggle, understanding and receiving God’s grace and encouragement.
 These books are written because they have a deep desire for others to skip the hard road they have traveled, or at least to walk it more equipped to handle the bumps.

 The thing about the hard lessons, though, is that we have to learn them our own way, in our own time, or they won’t sink in.
 At some point, we will discover an area of our lives we think we have complete control over.
 We will be oddly protective or prideful or both of this area.
 It might be our body, our grades, our hair, our children, our relationships or a combination of a few things.
 Others will tell us to relax or let it go, and that might even make sense, but it won’t happen.

 Perfection is so common hundreds of studies have been done on what happens to those striving for it in areas of their lives.
-Consider the list below:
+There are postive and negative applications for perfectionism.

-As Brene Brown said earlier on the video link, there is baggage that comes with the striving for perfection.
+As Brene Brown said, there is baggage that comes with striving for perfection.
 Shame can quickly become the brick wall that surrounds a person’s heart making it impossible to understand.
 Ironically, this can be utterly frustrating for the perfectionist who wonders “Can’t you see how hard I’m trying?”